 What Is Dating?

-Dating refers to the act of initiating the process of getting to know someone you’re inclined to connect with romantically.
-It is akin to forging a friendship with a person you are attracted to.
+Moving on, dating refers to the act of initiating a romantic connection with someone, spending time with them and getting to know them even better.
+Dating typically comes after the talking stage.
+It is all about developing a connection with the person you are attracted to.
 While you are dating, you and this other person may spend time together and partake in activities such as going to the movies, meeting for dinner and drinks, attending events together or even chilling at each other’s place.

 Related Reading: Exclusive Dating: It Isn’t Surely About A Committed Relationship

 “Dating entails spending time with each other, romancing each other, getting to know each other and exploring the possibility of a relationship,” says Pooja.
 It is normal for physical intimacy to develop between two people who are dating.
 So, you see, how dating closely mimics many elements of a romantic relationship.
 That’s why the dating vs relationship debate comes into the picture at all.
 Because differentiating between these stages is hard.

 However, one clear differentiating factor between the two is that dating does not entail a commitment between partners.
 That’s the baseline expectation, even if you haven’t addressed the issue explicitly.
 So, when you’re dating a person, they’re free to go on dates with others too.
 And vice versa.
 If that happens, it shouldn’t raise any eyebrows as you haven’t committed to each other or set any dating exclusively rules.

 On the other hand, being in a relationship means that you and your partner have transitioned from casual dating to a deeper, more meaningful connection.
 The dating vs relationship real difference is that when you progress from one to the other, it is without apprehensions or fear of commitment.
 You are sure that this person is right for you and you’re prepared to tie yourself to them.